Stop! Your Lease Extension in Old Town Could Be FREE

 If you are facing a significant premium because your lease in Old Town has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Main reasons to commence your Old Town lease extension
+Top reasons for Old Town lease extension

-Mortgage lenders will not grant a mortgage on a short lease
+Lending institutions will not issue a mortgage with a short lease

 Lender Requirement